I don’t want to age in place. I want to thrive in MY place!

 You can thrive in place when you have a bathroom which is low maintenance and doesn’t steal your time on yucky household duties.
 Here’s 2 ideas to cut your maintenance effort.

 - Idea 1 – use grout free shower wall panels – Shower wall panels are no longer the cheap white plastic junk you see at the big-box stores.
 Colorful high gloss wall panels like these red ones below add pop to a room.
+If you’d like a more understated – yet contemporary look – these laminated wall panels (which look like tile, yet have ZERO grout joints) the perfect choice!

 - Idea 2 – Get rid of the shower door – Doorless showers are simple to walk into and allow you to stay in your home longer if a family member needs a walker or wheelchair.
 Walk in showers are also in style.